Michael Heilmann's Automatic Resource Management System Mark 1

 Arms_Status_OperationInvalid | the lock count would underflow |

-ARMS1 allows for allocation, reallocation, and deallocation of unmanaged memory.
+ARMS1 allows for allocation, reallocation, and deallocation of unmanaged memory via memory managers.

 Allocates an unmanaged memory block of size n